Engbenjamin/Process_Document_Instructor_Draft/README.md

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design.
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.

-Obtain a educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.
+Obtain an educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board, then practice implementing them in personal projects.

 ### Document Debugging Processes
 Documenting your debugging process shows you understand the project on a deeper level beyond an internet search of the project.
 It can also demonstrate your ability to conduct root cause analysis.